Upgrade the BeyondTrust Software

 - BeyondTrust Connection Agents update automatically after the site upgrades.

-- Upon upgrading, it is necessary to regenerate any installer packages previously created for Bomgar Buttons, Jump Clients, and representative consoles.
+- Upon upgrading, it is strongly recommended to regenerate any installer packages previously created for Support Buttons, Jump Clients, and representative consoles.
 The clients themselves update as described above.
-However, the installer files for them invalidate once the appliance which generated them is upgraded.